pantheon-systems/wordpress-bedrock-recommended/README.md

 ## Unsupported software

-_This tool is an early stage, proof-of-concept and is not recommended for use on production sites._
+_This tool is an early stage, proof-of-concept and is not recommended for use on production sites._ The latest iteration of this proof-of-concept can be [found here](https://github.com/pantheon-systems/wordpress-composer-managed).

 ## TODOs